sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/webpagetest/index.md

 {:toc}

 ## Using WebPageTest
-Yep we all still love [WebPageTest](https://www.webpagetest.org/) (WPT), so we made it possible to drive an instance of and collect the data from it.
+We still love [WebPageTest](https://www.webpagetest.org/) (WPT), so you can drive WebPageTest through sitespeed.io.
+You will get a WebPageTest tab for each result and if using Graphite, WebPageTest metrics will be automagically sent.

 To use WPT you can either get an [API key](https://www.webpagetest.org/getkey.php) (sponsored by Akamai) for the global version or follow Pat Meenans instructions on how to get [a private version up and running in 5 minutes](http://calendar.perfplanet.com/2014/webpagetest-private-instances-in-five-minutes/).
-Or read how [WikiMedia setup there own instance using AWS](https://wikitech.wikimedia.org/wiki/WebPageTest).
+Or read how [WikiMedia setup an instance using AWS](https://wikitech.wikimedia.org/wiki/WebPageTest).

 ## Configuration
 Internally sitespeed.io uses the [WebPageTest API](https://github.com/marcelduran/webpagetest-api) so you can do almost the same thing as with the API standalone.

-By default we the following configuration options:
+By default we have the following configuration options:

 ~~~ bash
 --webpagetest.host          The domain of your WebPageTest instance.